redhat-cop/cloud.aws_ops/README.md

-# cloud.aws_ops roles/playbooks/rulebooks to demo Ansible on AWS
+# cloud.aws_ops Validated Content Collection

 This repository hosts the `cloud.aws_ops` Ansible Collection.

+## Description

-The collection includes a variety of Ansible roles, playbooks, and rulebooks to help automate the management of resources on AWS.
+This collection is curated to provide users with a robust set of roles, playbooks, and rulebooks that simplify and streamline various AWS operations.

+## Requirements

+The [amazon.aws](https://github.com/ansible-collections/amazon.aws) and [community.aws](https://github.com/ansible-collections/amazon.aws) collections MUST be installed in order for this collection to work.

+To run rulebooks, [ansible-rulebook](https://ansible.readthedocs.io/projects/rulebook/en/latest/) must be installed.

 <!--start requires_ansible-->
-## Ansible version compatibility
+### Ansible version compatibility

 This collection has been tested against following Ansible versions: **>=2.15.0**.

-## Included content
+### Included content

 Click on the name of a role, playbook, or rulebook to view that content's documentation: